IreneKilgannon/pands-weekly-tasks/README.md

     Enter amount2 (in cent): 180
     The sum of these is €2.45

+Error message if the amount entered is not a whole number.

+    Enter amount1 (in cent): 234
+    Enter amount2 (in cent): 34.3
+    Error: The amount entered must be a whole number.

 _References_

 1. Floating Point Arithmetic: Issues and Limitations https://docs.python.org/3/tutorial/floatingpoint.html